We recently updated our basement living room area and I decided it would be a nice touch to create a gallery wall over the table.

-Step 1: Gather possible items to use in the gallery wall.
+Step 1: Gather possible items to use in a gallery wall.

 We had several items I wanted to use.
 Some were old family keepsakes.
-Prior to the recent pandemic, I went shopping at Hobby Lobby searching for additional items to accomplish the following variables.
+Before the recent pandemic, I went shopping at Hobby Lobby searching for additional items to accomplish the following variables.

 Important things to consider:

 - have items that vary in shape (some round, some square, some rectangular, some odd-shaped).

 - have items that vary in texture (some galvanized and/or corrugated metal, some wood, cotton, plants, etc.)

 - have items that vary in tone (light and dark brown, white and brown, or white and black, etc.)